razetime/limn/spec.md

 `⦚` changes line colour and thickness, given a string and an integer.
 Thickness value also controls text size.

-`■` fills a closed area with a specific color, if it is a valid hex string, transparency included(format: `#XXXXXXYY` where X is color and Y is opacity).
+`■` fills a closed area with a specific color, if it is a valid hex string, transparency included(format: `0xXXXXXXYY` where X is color and Y is opacity).

 **Modified commands:**

-`🖉` prints a string or a line of length n, based on it's argument, in the current cursor direction.

 `🞜` Is the prefix for all the commands in this section.
 Converts the next command to a drawing command.

+`🖉` prints a string or a line of length n, based on it's argument, in the current cursor direction.

 `→←↑↓↖↗↘↙` Set direction in the drawing canvas.